fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

 - implement this solution including documentation
 - testing an error searching.

-For this there are a set of tools needed.
+For this there is  needed a set of tools.
+Hereby an overview:
-Here an overview.

-- a program development environment with some plug in tools
+- a program development environment with some plug in tools, like
-  - documentation generator
+  - a  documentation generator
 - a basic text editor for text, markdown, XML/JSON/HTML
 - a remote SSH terminal
 - a SFTP file transfer tools